teamapp-ai/teamapp-ai.github.io/fair-usage.md

 **Excessive Use**

-Excessive use is a continuing and unreasonably disproportionate use of the service when compared to other users, or use that is deemed by #team to be structured in a way so as to avoid paying for users.
+Excessive use is a continuing and unreasonably disproportionate use of the service when compared to other users, or use that is deemed by #stratapp to be structured in a way so as to avoid paying for users.
 Use in excess of the average usage of all customers is considered excessive use.

-If excessive use is deemed by #team, then #team reserves the right to suspend access to the service or any other feature immediately, without notice to you.
+If excessive use is deemed by #stratapp, then #stratapp reserves the right to suspend access to the service or any other feature immediately, without notice to you.

 **Illegal Use**

-Should the Service be used for any illegal purpose as defined by common law or inappropriately as deemed by #team, then #team reserves the right to suspend access to the service or any other feature immediately, without notice to you.
+Should the Service be used for any illegal purpose as defined by common law or inappropriately as deemed by #stratapp, then #stratapp reserves the right to suspend access to the service or any other feature immediately, without notice to you.

 **Changes**

-#team may update this Fair Use Policy from time to time to reflect company and customer feedback or improve the services provided.
+#stratapp may update this Fair Use Policy from time to time to reflect company and customer feedback or improve the services provided.